• Skip to primary navigation

 🥄 Equipment

-You'll need a large pan for melting the peanut butter, syrup, and sugar together as well as a 20x30cm baking tin, lined with baking paper.
+You'll need a large heavy based pan for melting the peanut butter, syrup, and sugar together, a wooden spoon for mixing, as well as a 20x30cm baking tin lined with non-stick baking paper (parchment paper) for baking.

 🔪 Instructions